Dissident movement in the People's Republic of Poland: Historical background

 One of the deciding points in post World War II history was the Yalta Conference where decisions regarding postwar Europe were taken and the continent became divided with the Iron Curtain.
 As a result, Poland remained under the Soviet Union's dominance.
 Formally was a separate country, in reality it couldn't make independent decisions without Moscow's approval.
 The power was held by the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza, PZPR).
 The party stayed in power not because of the social support but because of suppressing society and military support from Moscow.
 The ties with the Soviet Union were declared through the PKWN Manifesto where the legitimacy of the coming State National Council, a Soviet-backed administration was announced.

 During that time many citizens were working in government-owned companies, managed by people approved by the authorities, often as a result of political decisions.
 Their influence of a communistic rule was far beyond that.
 The economy was centrally planned, with all the prices and amount of the goods on the market regulated by the government officials.
 That time standing in the queues to purchase basic goods were part of daily life for all the residents.
 The government also interfered in people's personal life.
 There was no place for fundamental rights.
 People could gather to assembly or create their party, the PZPR was the only legal one.
 Censorship was imposed, atheism was strongly promoted, surveillance and invigilation were widely spread by eavesdropping on telephone conversations, violating the confidentiality of the correspondence, and spying.
 The Ministry of Public Security (Ministerstwo Bezpieczeństwa Publicznego) with Security Services (Służba Bezpieczństwa, SB) is a representation of such actions that aimed to espy and eradicate anti-communist structures.
 The example of the repressions towards anti-communist activists can be a history of Polish general Leopold Okulicki and the Trial of the Sixteen.
 It's hard to estimate those hurt or killed by the actions directed by the communistic government.
 The changes in the Constitution of Poland were introduced and the Constitution of the Polish People's Republic passed in 1952.
 The changes included the new name of the country, the Polish People's Republic (Polska Rzeczpospolita Ludowa, PRL), the Polish Council of State replaced the office of the President of Poland, the Polish United Workers' Party (PZPR) became constitutionally a source of highest power, and other.
 Changes started to appear in the fifties due to the growing public resistance and some following circumstances.
 In 1953 Joseph Stalin died, his death initiated a 'thaw’ period in Soviet Union and other dependent, communistic countries.
 The cult of personality started to be condemned and terror lessened.
-Another factor influencing the situation in Poland was a mysterious death of its president Bolesław Bierut in 1956.
+Another factor influencing the situation in Poland was the mysterious death of its president Bolesław Bierut in 1956.